Benefit for pensioners living alone

 - live alone according to the Population Register;

-- receive pension, the monthly net amount of which is less than 1.2 of the average old-age pension in Estonia; in 2017, this amount was 470 euros.
+- receive pension, the monthly net amount of which is less than 1.2 of the average old-age pension in Estonia; in 2018, this amount is 492 euros.
 The net amount means the amount of pension, from which income tax has been deducted.

 The Social Insurance Board receives data on the age of pensioners and the size of their pensions from the social protection information system.

 The Social Insurance Board receives data on whether a pensioner lives alone from the Population Register.
 If a pensioner has lived alone from 1 April to 30 September, they are entitled to the benefit.
 If a pensioner has lived alone for a shorter amount of time, they are not considered to be a pensioner living alone in the respective calendar year.
 This pensioner shall have the right to receive the benefit in the next calendar year, provided that they continue to live alone.

 A person receiving pension from abroad must declare the size of their pension received from abroad to the Social Insurance Board in order to receive the benefit for pensioners living alone (as at 1 April 2018), to which the Board shall add the amount of pension received from Estonia – the aggregate of these amounts must be smaller than 1.2 of the old-age pension in Estonia (492 euros in 2018).

 A bank account statement is sufficient to declare one’s pension size.

 Residents of care homes, guardians and persons under guardianship